lichendust/souschef/readme.md

 ### Order

 A render job in Sous Chef is called an "order".
-You can create a new order with —
+You can create a new order with:

 	souschef order path/to/file.blend

-`order` is actually the default expression of Sous Chef, which means you can omit the keyword —
+`order` is actually the default expression of Sous Chef, which means you can omit the keyword:

 	souschef path/to/file.blend

-You can also specify the output location with a second unflagged argument —
+You can also specify the output location with a second unflagged argument:

-	souschef path/to/file.blend some/render/frame_######
+	souschef path/to/file.blend some/render/path

+#### Output Paths

-The file paths for output are actually capable of taking into account file nodes in addition to standard compositor output.
-Files can be set up for normal use, as if Sous Chef didn't exist.
+The output path of a job is actually capable of taking into account file nodes in addition to standard compositor output.

+Files can be set up for normal use, as if GUI rendering was being used.

 If the path is then overridden in a Sous Chef order, the program tries its very best to untangle all of the paths and move everything seamlessly to a new output location, preserving the various outputs' own relativity in that new directory.

-This *may be buggy right now*.
-You have been warned.
+Consider a Blender file with a file node (with two outputs):

+	//../render/04_01/

+	+ raw_exr/04_01_####.exr
+	+ shadow_pass/04_01_####.png

+— and a regular output path:

+	//../render/04_01/composite/04_01_####.tif

+This file can be rendered in GUI without issue.
+Now, if a Sous Chef order was to be created with an entirely distinct output, on say, a NAS:

+	R:\prod\04_01

+— Sous Chef will adjust everything to provide the same relative structure you had locally:

+	R:\prod\04_01\raw_exr\04_01_####.exr
+	R:\prod\04_01\shadow_pass\04_01_####.png
+	R:\prod\04_01\composite\04_01_####.tif

+> In case this wasn't clear, you *should* still use fully qualified paths (`path/to/frame_####.tiff`) for Sous Chef outputs.
+You should only pass a directory as the output if the scene in question has file nodes; you'll cause all kinds of weird output otherwise.

+There's a high chance of bugs within this, and odd combinations of absolute and relative paths have not been thoroughly tested: *you have been warned!*

+#### Caching

 Sous Chef can act in one of two ways in regards to order creation: